transparency-certified/trace-specification/_sources/docs/intro.md

 # Building Trust in Computational Research

-Reproducing an analysis can be hard or impossible (long compute times, restricted compute resources, ephemerous or confidential data).
+**Reproducing reported research findings can be difficult or impossible** when the analysis that produced the findings relies on access-restricted data and/or large-scale computational resources.

-The TRACE project proposes a novel solution: certify the successful *original* execution of the (computational) workflow that produced the reported findings *in situ*.
+TRACE offers a framework for **certifying the original execution of the computational workflow** that produced the reported findings *in situ*.